khanhduytran0/AIntUITweaks/README.md

 ## 🚧 Fixing `com.apple.MobileAsset.SystemApp` server
 Stock apps are provided via an internal server which is inaccessible outside of *the falling fruit*.
 This tweak will redirect the links to use public server instead.

-## 🚧 Bypassing EU/Japan Marketplace checks
+## Bypassing EU/Japan Marketplace checks
 The old method of using [eligibility plist](https://github.com/Lrdsnow/EUEnabler) no longer works.
-This tweak will bypass the checks to allow accessing EU Marketplace apps on "AI" devices.
+This tweak bypasses the checks to allow accessing EU Marketplace apps on "AI" devices.